 We have already reviewed the basics of sexual market value.

-And we also introduce strategies to hack and boost your sexual market value.
+And we also introduce strategies to hack into and boost your sexual market value.

 - Hack 1: Move Where Your Gender Is Scarce